LucunJi/mc-depup/README.md

 To develop, run `npm install` to setup, then run `npm run all` to do all sorts of checks and package all dependencies into `dist/index.js`

+If `npm run all` fails use `npm run package` instead.
+Usually it should be able to build; I just don't have time to make it pass all checks, especially when I'm not a TypeScript expert.

 To run locally, convert all inputs in [action.yml](action.yml) into upper case with the prefix `INPUT_`, and set those as your environment variables.